physical-computation/narvie/README.md

-# RISCV REPL
+# `narvie`

 A Read Eval Print Loop (REPL) for RISC-V instructions.
-Only UNIX systems are supported.
+Only UNIX systems have been tested.
+`narvie` stands for native RISC-V instruction evaluator.

 ## Installation